HomeResources

 So while 401(k) and IRA contributions will avoid state and federal taxes, they are still going to be hit with that FICA tax.

 This tax saving advantage extends to the employer too.
-Not only does the HSA have a lower administrative burden, but employer contributions to employee HSAs are tax deductible as a business expense.
+Not only does the HSA have a lower administrative burden, but employer contributions to employee HSAs are tax deductible as a business expense

-5. You can’t afford not to
+5. You Can’t Afford Not to

 As HSA offerings become more and more common, top tier talent is coming to expect benefits such as an HSA plan from their employer.
-HSA research firm Devenir found that health savings accounts grew to over 31 million accounts in 2021, and those accounts held $92.9 billion in assets — a 26% increase over the year before.
+HSA research firm Devenir found that health savings accounts grew to over 36 million accounts in 2023, and those accounts held $116 billion in assets — a 17% increase over the year before.

 Why are HSAs on the rise?
 Simply put, it’s a competitive economic environment.
 In light of the pandemic, employers are having to do more in order to attract talent, and to keep the talent they have.
-This isn’t a short-term trend, either — Devenir projects that the HSA market will exceed 36 million accounts by the end of 2023, holding over $131 billion in assets.
+This isn’t a short-term trend, either — Devenir projects that the HSA market will exceed 40 million accounts by the end of 2025, holding over $150 billion in assets.

 Step #1.
-Establish an HSA plan
+Get your HSA plan rolling.

 Q: What is the job of an HSA trustee/custodian/administrator?